ShigemuneY/gaze_analysis_gambling/README.md

-# gaze_analysis_gambling
+# GazeAnalysisGambling

-MATLAB scripts for analyzing eye-tracking data in gambling tasks - Merges behavioral data, calculates gaze allocation, and analyzes peak gaze positions
+A collection of MATLAB scripts for analyzing eye-tracking data in a gambling task.

 ## Overview